cnti-testcatalog/testsuite/tools/cluster-api-dev-setup/README.md

 EOF
 ```

-fix up the yaml for the infra provider
+(if needed) fix up the yaml for the infra provider

 ``` bash